These juicy and flavorful turkey meatballs are so easy to make. They're ready in less than 30 minutes!

 - Cook the meatballs in ghee (clarified butter) instead of olive oil.
 I like ghee's nutty flavor and richness.

-- Brown the meatballs.
-Add the meatballs to the skillet in a single layer.
-They'll be a bit crowded in there, but I'm frankly too lazy to cook in two batches.
+- The meatballs will be a bit crowded, but I'm too lazy to cook in two batches.
 However, if your frying pan is smaller than 12 inches, you'll need to cook in two batches.
-Brown the meatballs all over, turning them frequently, for about 5 minutes.
-(Photo 6).

 Recipe FAQs

 Yes.
-Instead of pan-frying, you can arrange them in a single layer on a parchment-lined rimmed baking sheet (use high-heat-resistant parchment), spray them liberally with olive oil, and bake them for about 15 minutes in a preheated 400°F oven.
+Instead of pan-frying, you can arrange them in a single layer on a parchment-lined, rimmed baking sheet (use high-heat-resistant parchment), spray them liberally with olive oil, and bake them for about 15 minutes in a preheated 400°F oven.
 Check to make sure they are cooked through.

 When combining the ingredients and forming the meatballs, work gently and handle the mixture as lightly as you can.
 Overworking it will result in tough, gummy meatballs.